microsoft/BotBuilder-Samples/samples/javascript_nodejs/85.bot-authentication-sni/README.md

        ```bash
        ngrok http --host-header=rewrite 3978
        ```

 - Setup a Bot
+>  [!NOTE]
+>  The app registration used here can be Single or Multi tenant.

 1. Register a bot with Azure Bot Service, following the instructions [here](https://docs.microsoft.com/azure/bot-service/bot-service-quickstart-registration?view=azure-bot-service-3.0).
 2. After registering the bot, use `<NGROK_FORWARDING_DOMAIN>/api/messages` as the messaging endpoint.
     > NOTE: make sure to take note of the Microsoft App Id as we'll need this for later.

 - Clone the repository
     ```bash
     git clone https://github.com/microsoft/botbuilder-samples.git
     ```

+- Setup the app registration

+    Go to the app registration used by the azure bot and add the following configuration to the manifest:

+      "trustedCertificateSubjects": [
+          {
+              "authorityId": "00000000-0000-0000-0000-000000000001",

+              "subjectName": "certificate_subject_name",

+              "revokedCertificateIdentifiers": []
+          }
+      ]

 - Configure the SSL/TSL certificate.
 This sample requires an existing certificate issued by an integrated CA(Microsoft).
 We have two options to configure it in the bot.
 Below is a step-by-step description of each one: